blinkhealth/go-config-yourself/README.md

 [![CircleCI](https://circleci.com/gh/blinkhealth/go-config-yourself.svg?style=svg)](https://circleci.com/gh/blinkhealth/go-config-yourself)

-A secrets-management CLI tool and language-specific runtimes to deal with everyday application configuration right from your repository. **go-config-yourself** aims to simplify the management of secrets from your terminal and its use within application code, keeping configuration files as human-readable as possible, so change management of these files, and their secrets are easily achievable any version-control system, like git.
+A secrets-management CLI tool and language-specific runtimes to deal with everyday application configuration right from your repository. **go-config-yourself** aims to simplify the management of secrets from your terminal and their use within application code.
+Configuration files are kept as human-readable as possible, so change management is easily achievable in any version-control system (like git).

-`go-config-yourself` comes with the following cryptographic providers that do the work of encrypting and decrypting secrets, along managing the keys for it:
+`go-config-yourself` comes with the following cryptographic providers that do the work of encrypting and decrypting secrets, along with managing the keys for it:

 - [AWS KMS](pkg/crypto/kms)
 - [GPG](pkg/crypto/gpg)